jbush001/NyuziToolchain/README.md

 ### To run compiler

 <pre>
-/usr/local/llvm-vectorproc/clang -c &lt;test_program.c&gt;
-/usr/local/llvm-vectorproc/lld -flavor gnu -static &lt;test_program.o&gt;
+/usr/local/llvm-vectorproc/clang -o program.elf test_program.c
 </pre>

 ## Running unit tests

 * Switch to *build* directory and cd into test/.
 Type 'make check'.
-This will set up the configuration (it will try to run a bunch of tests, a bunch of which will fail.
+This will set up the configuration (it will try to run a bunch of tests, many of which will fail.
 It's okay to Ctrl-C at this point).
-* Same deal with clang.
+* Do the same thing for clang.
 From the top of the build directory, switch to tools/clang/test and type 'make check'.
-* Change PATH environment variable to include the binary directory (build/Debug+Asserts/bin)
+* Change PATH environment variable to include the binary directory (build/bin)
 * From the top of the source (not build) directory, run:

 <pre>